Cramessar/Coding-Temple/Module2/Evil_Wizard/README.md

 A Story That Hits Hard: A tale of love, loss, and blitzball.
 You laugh, you cry, and you question the meaning of life (and spheres).

 Tidus’ Laugh: Ha-ha-ha-ha-ha-ha!
-It’s a meme, it’s a mood, it’s art.
+It’s a meme, it's cringe, it’s a mood, it’s art.

 Auron’s Cool Factor: He’s the guy who shows up, drops wisdom bombs, and disappears into the night.
+The man personifies the meme, ""I have two jobs I drink and I know things."

 Yuna’s Summons: They’re huge, they’re epic, and they give you that feeling of “Yeah, I’ve got this!” (until you don’t).

 The Music: From the emotional To Zanarkand to the headbanging Otherworld, every track is a banger.
+You have no idea the restraint it took to not put hymn of the fayth as the background music for this whole project.

 Blitzball: It’s confusing, it’s infuriating, and somehow, you can’t stop playing it.